 Learning Technologies Design Research (LTDR)

-This PhD specialization supports the in depth study of design-based research methods that address cross disciplinary design, development, and research in such areas as innovation and creativity in the design of learning technologies, design and assessment of K-12 technology solutions and technology teacher education, technology solutions to support those with disabilities, and emerging technologies and practices.
+This PhD specialization is the first of its kind with an innovative approach that engages doctoral students in real world, workplace-based integrated design and research.
+The LTDR PhD specialization supports the in depth study of design-based research methods that address cross disciplinary research and development (R&D) in the design of learning technologies that improve organizational performance, the design of K-12 technology solutions and technology teacher education, and the design of emerging technologies and practices such as mobile learning, virtual worlds, and augmented reality experiences.

 Candidates will follow admissions and portfolio processes established for the general PhD in Education Program.